Frequently Asked Questions

 Who is eligible to receive services?

-All currently enrolled traditional students can use the Wellness Center services free of charge.
+All currently enrolled traditional students can use the Wellness Center services.
 Alumni, CAPS, and graduate students may use the Wellness Center services for a fee.

 What kinds of problems/concerns bring students to the Wellness Center?